 Now is the tricky part. 🙂 Fold the piece so that the straight-grain edges meet in the center, as shown below.
 This will form a tube with offset ends.
 The offset should match the measurement of your desired bias cut strips.
 The straight of grain edges are where you’ll sew the next seam (the edges that are together below).
 The outside edges are the bias of the fabric.

-You can mark cutting lines on the back of your fabric, if you’d like, and line up the cutting lines as the start and end of the seam line.
+You can mark cutting lines on the back of your fabric with a fabric marker, if you’d like, and line up the cutting lines as the start and end of the seam line.
 I just measure with my ruler.
 I cut a 2-1/4″ bias strip, so I move the ends to offset them by 2-1/4″ on both sides of my next seam line.

 Carefully line up right sides together, measure again to make sure you have your measurements (which is why it might be easier to mark the cutting lines), and sew a 1/4″ seam.
 The tube will not lie flat on your sewing machine because you offset the edges – that’s okay – just keep the raw edges of your seam lined up as you stitch.